Aravamudhan/grocerystore/README.md

 # Grocery store
-This is a skeleton of a full stack application that will be developed using JavaEE, Thymeleaf.
+This application was created based on the tutorial of [Thymeleaf](http://www.thymeleaf.org/).